kayfuku/full-stack-web-app-2/README.md

 #### POST /quizzes
 - General:
-    - Takes quiz category and previous questions parameters and returns a random questions within the given category, if provided, and that is not one of the previous questions.
+    - Takes quiz category and previous questions parameters and returns a random question within the given category, if provided, and that is not one of the previous questions.

 - Sample: `curl -X POST "http://127.0.0.1:5000/quizzes" -H "Content-Type: application/json" -d '{"quiz_category":{"id": 1, "type": "Science"}, "previous_questions": []}'`